Sky Island of Namuli in Mozambique

 Mount Namuli is a sky island that rises sharply out of the plains.
 Because it is not attached to a mountain chain, Mount Namuli provides habitat to some of the most unique species of flora and fauna in the world.

 Biologists and conservationists from around the world have identified Mount Namuli as a global conservation priority.
-It is designated as a Level 1 Priority Key Biodiversity Area by the Critical Ecosystem Partnership Fund, an Important Bird Area, an Important Plant Area, and an Alliance for Zero Extinction site.
+It is designated as an Important Bird Area, an Important Plant Area, and an Alliance for Zero Extinction site.

 The enigmatic Namuli Apalis is a bird that you will only find on Mount Namuli | © Ross Gallardy